 Are you interested in working with lasers and want to help people lead healthy and confident life?
 Then, a career as a laser therapist might be perfect for you.

 Laser therapists are skilled professionals who use laser equipment to treat people in various medical practices.
-They provide a wide range of laser treatments, such as skin, hair, ophthalmic, and face treatment.
+They provide a wide range of laser treatments, such as skin, hair, ophthalmic, and face.

 Laser therapist qualifications vary from one state to another in Australia.

-All states require a laser therapist course like Hair Reduction Laser & IPL Safety Course and Practical Theory Course.
-Further, a Diploma/Certificate IV in Beauty Therapy may be necessary to qualify for an entry-level laser therapist role.
-In Queensland, you also need a laser license to work legally in the state.
+All states require a laser therapists course like Hair Reduction Laser & IPL Safety and a Practical Theory Course.
+Further, a Diploma or Certificate IV in Beauty Therapy may be necessary to qualify for an entry-level laser therapist role.
+In Queensland, you also need a laser license to work legally.

 1. What Is Laser Therapy?

 Laser stands for "Light Amplification By Stimulated Emission Of Radiation".
 Laser therapies are a type of medical treatment that uses focused radiation.

 The light from a laser is tuned to specific wavelengths to make it an intense and powerful beam.
 It enables surgeons to focus on a small section and work with high precision.
 This leads to less tissue damage, pain, and swelling than traditional surgeries.